 - Come face to face with the 500 ton bronze Daibutsu, a towering Buddha statue housed in the world's largest wooden building.

 - Pet and feed thousands of wild deer that roam freely through Nara Park, considered holy messengers of the gods.

 - Edge into Nara Forest and ascend the steps of an important temple tasked with keeping the entire nation safe and prosperous.

 - Make a stop at a quiet Shinto shrine and discover how Buddhas and Shinto gods overlap in surprising ways.

 - Stroll through a stunning private traditional garden featuring several distinct landscape sections.

-- Stop for lunch before returning to Kyoto, or pick up local sushi bento lunchboxes to eat on the train ride. (optional)
+- Stop for lunch, pick up local sushi bento lunchboxes to eat on the train ride, or eat when you arrive back back in Kyoto. (optional)